m2lines/convection-parameterization-in-CAM/README.md

 - `bld/namelist_files/namelist_definition.xml` - To add the new namelist variables.
 - `bld/namelist_files/namelist_defaults_cam.xml` - To set the new namelist variable defaults.
 - `/src/physics/cam/physcontrol.F90` - To read in the new namelist variables and broadcast them.
-- `/src/physics/cam/physpkg.F90` - To call the new parameteristion routines detailed in `yog_intr.F90`.
+- `/src/physics/cam/physpkg.F90` - To call the new parameterisation routines detailed in `yog_intr.F90`.

 Full details of these can be seen in the specific implementation in CAM linked above.